Istituto tecnico per le attività sociali

-Istituto tecnico per attività sociali (literally Technical institute for social activities) has been a type of secondary school in Italy.
+Istituto tecnico per attività sociali (literally "technical institute for social activities") is a type of technical institute in Italy.
+After the Gelmini reform it has been merged with the technical economic institute.

-This specialized institute has contributed, in Italy and in Switzerland, to the professional and technical training of executive and senior staff in the economic sector of services, with particular regard to the link between management, law, economy and social sciences.
+This specialized institute has contributed, in Italy and in Switzerland, to the professional and technical training of executive and senior staff in the economic sector of services, with particular regard to the link between management and social sciences and their legislative framework.

 History

 It was founded in 1931, reformed in the fifties, sixties, and in 1998.
 After the 2010 Gelmini reform, because of its area of interest, it was merged with the Technical-Economic Institute with specialisation in Administration, Finance and Marketing, while some of its higher specialisations were directly moved to the university education.
-Students could attend the istituto tecnico per le attività sociali after successfully completing middle school (scuola media), and were enabled to progress to any university institution.
+Students could attend the istituto tecnico per le attività sociali after successfully completing middle school scuola media (middle school) and were enabled to progress to any university institution.

-In 2012, according to a study conducted in four regions of Italy by the business newspaper Il Sole 24 Ore and the Agnelli Foundation, a number of Istituti tecnici per le attività sociali were between the best secondary schools in terms of quality in Lombardia, Emilia Romagna and Calabria.
+In 2012, according to a study conducted in four regions of Italy by the business newspaper Il Sole 24 Ore and the Agnelli Foundation, a number of Istituti tecnici per le attività sociali were between the best secondary schools in terms of quality in Lombardy, Emilia-Romagna and Calabria.

 Structure

-The curriculum is devised by the Ministry of Education, and emphasises the link between management, law economy and social sciences.
+The curriculum is devised by the Ministry of Education, and emphasises the link between management, law, economy and social sciences.

 After a common biennium, the course was divided into three specializing paths: